2016 Holiday Spending Tips

 They’re going to offer you 40% off your purchase if you open their store credit card?
 What a great deal!
 Don’t do it.
 Store credit cards show up as hard inquires on your credit report and can harm your credit score.
 These types of credit cards also make it easier for you to have more impulse purchases because stores make it effortless for you to spend money in offering “deals” all year round.

-Have you found yourself burdened by debt?
+Have you found yourself burdened by credit card debt or other forms of unsecured financing?
 New Era Debt Solutions wants to help you become debt free so you can enjoy your next holiday season without financial worry.
 Contact us today for a free consultation so we can find a plan that works for you and get you on the road to financial freedom.